jeremyworboys/Static-Asset-Builder/README.md

 - Quick and easy setup
 - CSS pre-processing (currently supports LESS and Stylus)
 - CSS concatenation and minification
-- JS pre-processing (currently supports CoffeeScript)
+- JavaScript pre-processing (currently supports CoffeeScript)
-- JS concatenation and minification with source-maps for debugging
+- JavaScript concatenation and minification with source-maps for debugging
 - Image optimisation and compression (currently supports `.png` and `.jpg`)
 - Only builds files that have changed since the last run (fast).